Should I Invest Even Though I Have Credit Card Debt?

 How Do I Start Investing?

-The key is to start setting money aside each month and to do it consistently in the future.
-If you do this, your investments will steadily grown.
-You can have the money automatically transferred into your investment account each month.
+Other tips for new investors: start setting money aside each month and to do it consistently in the future.
+Also, you can have funds automatically transferred from your checking account into your investment account each month.
 Many investment firms will waive minimum investment requirements if you set up an automatic transfer.
+This is a great way to get into the habit of investing your money and making it work for you.